sinievanderben/DDG/readme.md

 - helperfunctions.py: some messy functions which I wanted to separate but did not take enough space for own files.
 Contains function to split the dataset and to show the reslts
 - tuning.py performs the tuning of the RF an the GB models.
 - cleanupfeatures.py: file that contains the functions to clean up the features and perform feature selection.
-- bonus.py:
+- bonus.py: comparison of a simple equation to model performance using RMSE

-Hyperparameter tuning and extensive feature search is not done in the Python files.
-These files only use the results of these processes.
+Extensive feature search is not done in the Python files.
+These files only use the results of this process.
 The extensive feature search is clearly explained in the Jupyter Notebook and I am happy to explain it during the demo.